cgm616/momi/content/sections/going-to-synagogue.md

 +++

 All of my participants spoke about the religious quality of Judaism and Jewish identity, though each had different experiences with its religious parts.
-In some ways, their ideas of Judaism as a religion had a lot to do with constructing an ethnic identity as a member of a group, which I discuss more in the [page about Jewish identity](@/sections/identity.md) more generally.
+In some ways, their ideas of Judaism as a religion had a lot to do with constructing an ethnic identity as a member of a group, which I discuss more in the [page about Jewish identity](@/sections/identity.md).
-Ellen was the only one of the three to grow up going to synagogue and to have a bat/bar mitzvah, though Lara did briefly attend synagogue after her parents divorced.
+Ellen was the only one of the three to grow up going to synagogue and to have a bat/bar mitzvah, though Lara did briefly attend synagogue as a child after her parents divorced.

-Synagogue also meant more than simply religion to my interviewees.
 For Ellen, her childhood synagogue represented community.

 {% quote(name="Ellen",millis=540050,anchor=540050) %}